ImNeow/FrancorchampsF1/README.md

 # ProjetOS
-> Formule 1 projet pour l'Ephec
+> Formule 1 projet pour l'EPHEC
 ## Build
 To build the program you can either :
 `gcc main.c`